 Once you determine that you have the green light to clean your brass piece, it’s important to make sure you’re setting yourself up for success by avoiding costly mistakes.

 Start off by washing your brass item with water and mild soap to knock off dust or other debris before polishing.
-Also, if you decide to use a commercial cleaner make sure that you use a high-quality one.
+Also, if you decide to use a commercial brass cleaner make sure that you use a high-quality one.
 Use it sparingly.

 Commercial brass cleaners are abrasive.
 If you use them often, you can scratch the surface of the brass.
-Only use a soft cloth to wipe down the surface.
+Only use a soft damp cloth to wipe down the surface.